Day 1, 16:00, Boston

 "Don't flatter me.
-I'm getting to the bad news now," she took a deep breath, "Nyala and I made it back on a different boat because we were the last ones out.
-We were ambushed on the docks this morning when we landed.
+I'm getting to the bad news," she took a deep breath, "Nyala and I made it back on a different boat because we were the last ones out.
+We were ambushed on the docks this morning.
 Five of Hunter's people"

 She didn't go on.
 She could hear Elliot's slow release of a breath.
 "She's not there with you is she?"

 "No. I had to leave her.
-I didn't want to take more risks.
-I wasn't in the best state.
+I didn't want to take more risks and I wasn't in the best state.
 I thought maybe the police could take care of this one.
-It could have been any human who committed the murder.
-You couldn't tell they were vampire bites…her wounds were beyond that," she cleared her throat awkwardly, realizing to her dismay that her throat felt tight, "I don't even know how I survived it."
+It could have been anyone who committed the murder.
+They weren't obvious vampire bites…her wounds were beyond that," she cleared her throat awkwardly, realizing to her dismay that It felt tight, "I don't even know how I survived it."

 The lie tasted bitter on her tongue.
 Not telling the whole truth was weighing on her.
 Elliot didn't notice at all.
 He sounded awed if anything.
 Death was not unheard of in their ranks and Nyala had barely been on the team a couple of days before she'd vanished.
 He hadn't seen what she'd done, what sacrifice she'd brought in the fight, both last night and today.
 She couldn't judge him for not mourning this loss.

 "That's…still intense, Rashel.
 Making it out of there alive, eliminating all of them, pretty much by yourself.
 I mean, Vicky mentioned that you had some absurd idea about…"

 "Forget Vicky.
 I knew she wasn't going to make me sound credible.
 Thing is, these girls that got out of there, they can be anywhere.
 You guys are much better equipped to find them and teach them than I am out here on my own"